sanatren/Azazel/README.md

 Sentiment analysis: for mood-aware responses.

+Personality modes according to user

 ## Built With

 GPT-3.5 Turbo (supercharged)

-GPT-4o Vision (for image analysis)
+GPT-4o-mini Vision (for image analysis)

 OpenAI whisper (for STT)